AnanyaKA01/Experiment-01-/Differential Amplifier.md

 ##### Fig 10:Output of transient Ananlysis
 Voltage gain(Av) = vout/vin =1.76-1.65/1.69-1.60=1.222
 Av=1.721

+### 4.Circuit-4
+Here we are replacing Rd with diode connected PMOS which acts as resistor .
+### DC Analysis

 ### INFERENCE:
 In this experiment, we seen the working principles of a differential amplifier and its types and configuration.